Bolivia–Paraguay relations

-Bolivia–Paraguay relations is the relationship between two South American states, Bolivia and Paraguay.
-Both nations are members of the Community of Latin American and Caribbean States, Organization of Ibero-American States, Organization of American States, and the United Nations.
+Bolivia–Paraguay relations are the bilateral relations between Bolivia and Paraguay.
+Both nations are members of the Community of Latin American and Caribbean States, Latin American Integration Association, Mercosur, Organization of Ibero-American States, Organization of American States, and the United Nations.

 History

 Initially, both modern states of Bolivia and Paraguay were part of the Viceroyalty of the Río de la Plata.
-In 1932, both countries would break their diplomatic relations and enter into a disastrous war called the Chaco War, which would last 3 years, until 1935.
-This war caused serious economic, social and political consequences for both countries, thus delaying way its development.
+In 1932, both countries broke their diplomatic relations and entered into a disastrous war called the Chaco War, which would last 3 years, until 1935.
+This war caused serious economic, social, and political consequences for both countries, thus delaying way its development.
 In 1938, a Peace Treaty was definitively signed between the two nations and the subsequent delimitation of borders.